GaijinEntertainment/daScript/doc/source/stdlib/functional.rst

 +---+----------------------------------+

-to be documented
+function|functional|filter to be documented

-.. das:function:: is_equal ( a:auto const; b:auto const )  : auto
+.. das:function:: is_equal (a:auto const; b:auto const )  : auto

 is_equal returns auto

-function arguments are
+arguments are

 +-+----------+
 +a+auto const+